 What answered was the darkness, mocking his every word with silent echoes.

 “What are you?”

 “I know you can understand me.
 I have seen you do so.
 Show yourself.”

 “I command you in my son’s name.
 Reveal yourself!”
 He demanded, yet the sword in his hand remained motionless and unchanged.

 “Troyle?”
-Adalina’s voice came from upstairs, and the sound of light footsteps followed.
-“Just what are you doing?
-And who were you talking to?”
+Adalina’s voice came from the stairs, followed by the sound of light footsteps.
+“Just what are you doing and who are you talking to?”
 She questioned, coming down the stairs.